x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 I initially populated the maze with 5 agents per minute (leaving all other settings at default) and then through running the simulation ten times and recording the number of agents that exited the maze, I found an average of approximately 230 agents would be able to complete the maze within 60 minutes (see screenshot below).

-I then took screenshots every 900 seconds (or every 15 minutes (+- 5 seconds), model time) to analyze the data, and ran the simulation ten times.
-The screenshots below show the coalated data, and indicate XYZ.
+I then took screenshots every 1200 seconds (or every 20 minutes (+- 5 seconds), model time) to analyze the data, and ran the simulation ten times.
+The screenshots below show the coalated data, both as each individual simulation, and also the heat density maps at the 20 min, 40 min, 60 min, and overall comparison.

-One of the big takeaways from this was the average (mean) total number of agents/customers that made it through the maze after ten simulations, which I calculated to be 244.4 agents (summed each trial, and then divided by 10).
-This number could be used to calculate the number of employees needed to properly man the amusement park.
+One of the big takeaways from this was the average (mean) total number of agents/customers that made it through the maze after ten simulations, which I calculated to be 244.7 agents will finish the maze within an hour (summed each trial (263, 248, 222, 254, 248, 239, 261, 242, 238, 232) and then divided by 10), and that 290.3 will enter the maze within an hour (summed each trial (317, 295, 274, 299, 292, 287, 300, 292, 276, 271) and then divided by 10).
+This number could be used to calculate the number of employees needed to properly man the amusement park, and could also be used to project customer throughput/flow through the maze.

 For the 900 second mark, the major consistency was that the high pedestrian density marker was at the target line 1 marker, with 7 out of 10 simulations displaying an orange/red in the pedestrian statistics function, and the TL2 statistics in one of the top two positions for both traffic and intensity graphs (see screenshots; the first indicates all target lines, the second shows the data taken at 900 seconds from each of the ten simulations).